 WILMINGTON, NC (WWAY) — Gov. Bev Perdue says she is eying an increase in the state sales tax to help pay for education.

-(WWAY) — Governor Perdue says she is eying an increase in the state sales tax.
-“I am suggesting today and I am going to fight for today for our children’s future by doing a fraction of a penny for progress for schools and for children to invest in public schools, universities and colleges.”
+“I am suggesting today, and I am going to fight for today, for our children’s future by doing a fraction of a penny for progress for schools and for children to invest in public schools, universities and colleges,” Perdue said Tuesday.

 This is not the first time this tax has been a political football.
-The state sales tax was increased to the 7.5 percent the governor wants from 2009 until the Republican led legislature let the additional tax expire this past July.
+The state sales tax was increased to the 7.5 percent from 2009 until the Republican-led legislature let the additional tax expire this past July.

 People we talked to are not in favor of the state sales tax increase.

-Brunswick County Commission Chairman Bill Sue does not think the money will get to the schools.
-Governor Perdue when she was governor made the deciding vote to initiate the school lottery in North Carolina yet in her budget proposal to the house this past year she recommended reducing money going to the schools so the people of Brunswick County will have to be their own judge.”
+“Gov. Perdue, when she was Lt.
+Governor, made the deciding vote to initiate the school lottery in North Carolina, yet in her budget proposal to the House this past year, she recommended reducing money going to the schools, so the people of Brunswick County will have to be their own judge,” Perdue said.

-The Governor says she will fight for her tax increase and she will have to, Republican Senate Leader Phil Berger says the Governor’s tax plan is dead on arrival.
+The governor says she will fight for her tax increase, and she will have to.
+Republican Senate Leader Phil Berger says the tax plan is dead on arrival in the General Assembly.

 More: continued here